Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 ### Why Grazing Works: The Psychology of Light

 Architectural grazing succeeds for three psychological reasons.
 First, shadows create the illusion of three-dimensionality on flat surfaces, making walls appear deeper and more substantial.
 Second, light draws the eye upward, emphasizing height and architectural importance.
-Third, well-lit architecture instinctively reads as more valuable — a principle that real estate professionals consistently confirm.
+Third, well-lit architecture instinctively reads as more valuable — a principle widely associated with luxury residential design.

 ### Best Surfaces for Architectural Grazing